 The evidence collected for these provisions shows that the agency has procedures in place to discipline those inmates who have been found responsible for engaging in inmate-on-inmate sexual abuse.
 Therefore, through written policy, document review, and interviews conducted, the facility has demonstrated that it meets these provisions.
+115.78 Provision (d)

 VADOC Operating Procedure 820.1 states in part that; "At institutions that offer therapy, counseling, or other interventions designed to address and correct the underlying reasons or motivations for sexually abusive behavior a Psychology Associate should determine if an inmate found guilty of a disciplinary or criminal offense for sexual abuse is required to participate in such interventions as a condition of access to programming or other benefits.
-Inmates that do not comply with therapy, counseling, or other interventions should be charged with offense code 200 in accordance with Operating Procedure 861.1, 'Inmate Discipline.'"
+Inmates that do not comply with therapy, counseling, or other interventions should be charged with the offense code 200 in accordance with Operating Procedure 861.1, 'Inmate Discipline.'"

-The ICCC reported in the Pre-Audit Questionnaire that the facility does provide therapy, counseling, or other interventions designed to address and correct underlying reasons or motivations for sexual abuse.
+The RNCC reported in the Pre-Audit Questionnaire that the facility does provide therapy, counseling, or other interventions designed to address and correct underlying reasons or motivations for sexual abuse.

-When conducting the interviews with the Medical & Mental Health practitioners they were asked if the facility offers therapy, counseling, or other intervention services designed to address and correct the underlying reasons for sexual abuse.
-The HSA stated that she was unsure and believed if it was offered it would be available through the mental health services.
-The mental health professional stated that, "Yes, they provide a sexual inmate treatment program as part of the inmate's treatment program called Sex Offender Awareness Program (SOAP)."
+When conducting interviews with the Medical & Mental Health practitioners, they were asked if the facility offers therapy, counseling, or other intervention services designed to address and correct the underlying reasons for sexual abuse.
+The HSA stated that this service is offered and available through the mental health services.
+The mental health professional stated that, "Yes, they provide these services only if they feel the inmate may be a threat to committee sexual abuse."
 Both health professionals were asked if these services require an inmate's participation as a condition of accessing programming and other benefits.
 The HSA stated that she did not think so, and that the issue would be handled by the mental health professionals.
 The mental health professional indicated that it would be strongly suggested but could not force any inmate to participate.
-However, the mental health professional did indicate that all sexual offenders must complete the SOAP program and that while incarcerated at a VADOC facility the classes are free.
-If an inmate waits until they are released on parole then they must pay for the classes.